Treating Low Back Pain

 Majority of low back pain cases are not severe enough to require urgent medical attention.
 You may need urgent medical attention if the pain is as a result of trauma, or is associated with other symptoms such as fever, abdominal pain, or sudden weakness in the lower limbs.

-To diagnose the condition, the doctor will ask several questions.
-These will be aimed at establishing the underlying cause and help develop a treatment plan.
+To provide comprehensive treatment the doctor needs to determine the underlying cause.
+He will ask several questions, which will be aimed at establishing the underlying cause and help develop a treatment plan.
 You will be required to give information about how long you have had the pain, how it started, severity, what aggravates or relives it, any other symptoms associated with it and any other information the doctor may find relevant to your condition.
 The doctor will then perform a physical exam to explore any physical signs on the back.

 The spine is made up of many structures and the pain could originate from any of them.
 This can make finding the exact cause of the pain a complex task.
 The structures include; the bones, ligaments, inter-vertebral discs, nerve roots and muscles.